-4.5 Error Statistics
+4.5.
+Error Statistics

-Error statistics are a useful way to evaluate model results compared to observations.
-To evaluate the model results of wind speed and temperature, the root mean square errors (RMSE) have been computed (see e.g. Wilks (1995)).
+[38] Error statistics are a useful way to evaluate model results compared to observations.
+To evaluate the model results of wind speed and temperature, the root mean square errors (RMSE) have been computed [see, e.g., Wilks, 1995].
+This sample of observational data is small, and the RMSE presented here is only meant as an indication of the improvements of the MM5 modifications.

-The RMS errors presented in Figure 12 are based on a the interpolated temperatures and windspeeds from 10 to 300 meters from 06 UTC to 16 UTC.
-The statistical analysis is done in discrete levels from 10 to 300 meters, and the RMSE at each level is calculated on the based on the observations from 06 UTC to 16 UTC, which gived 11 values at each vertical level.
+[39] The RMS errors presented in Figure 12 are based on a the interpolated temperatures and wind speeds from 10 to 300 meters from 06 UTC to 16 UTC.
+The statistical analysis is done in discrete levels from 10 to 300 meters, and the RMSE at each level is calculated on the based on the observations from 06 UTC to 16 UTC, which gave 11 values at each vertical level.